omniti-labs/pg_jobmon/README.md

 LICENSE AND COPYRIGHT
 ---------------------

-PGExtractor is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.
+pg_jobmon is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.

 Copyright (c) 2012 OmniTI, Inc.